rodericasm/web_dev_resource_list/README.md

 # Resources

-This is a compiled list of webdev resources I use.
+This is a compiled list of webdev resources.

 ## Repositories